khalid586/ATM-bank-using-oop-python/README.md

 [Back to top](#atm-banking-system)

 ## Select from Menu
-- User will have to select an operation from the menu
+- **User will have to select an operation from the menu.**

+- **The options will be similiar to the following:**
+    -  Enter 0 to exit
+    -  Enter 1 to create pin
+    -  Enter 2 to deposit
+    -  Enter 3 to withdraw
+    -  Enter 4 to check balance

 <details><summary>Code</summary>